Dajagbon/VeloCityX-Work-Prompt/README.md

 ## Analysis and Modeling

-The analysis and modeling steps are performed in the `2025-VeloCityX-Analysis.py` script.
+The analysis and modeling steps are performed in the `2025-VeloCityX-Data Analysis.ipynb` script.
 The main steps include:

 1. **Investigate Trends**: Identify which users will most likely purchase virtual merchandise and analyze user activities during race events.
 2. **Clustering**: Apply KMeans clustering to identify user segments based on their activities.